BlackIce417/GeneralManager/README.md

 # GeneralManager
 An easy password manager made by WinForm.

+## MSSQL Configuration

 I use mssql to save data.